Call for Abstracts

 • Approaches to improve cybersecurity of industrial robotics and automation

 Description: Industry 4.0 leverages the advancements in information technology (IT) for operational technology (OT).
 The introduction of such digital technologies, e.g., machine learning, advanced sensors, and process control, has transformed the manufacturing environment.
 Yet, there still remains technical gaps in introduction of digital models and workflows for (i) enhanced in-situ monitoring, (ii) expedited part and process qualification, and (iii) improved data traceability for sustainment.
 The AME Subpanel invites presentations to spark discussions on innovation solutions in digital technologies for advanced manufacturing.
-Potential topics of interests include but are not limited to:

 • Data-driven approaches (e.g., machine learning) for expediting part, process, and machine qualification